blainne/blainne.github.io/_posts/2018-01-25-maps-as-functions.md

     | Europa -> Set[Aliens]
 ~~~~

-That produces a normal formula expressed function.
+That produces a typical, formula expressed function.
 But we can keep this mapping in... a `Map`:
 ~~~~ ocaml
 // Map<CelestialBody, Set<Inhabitants>>
 let ``Get inhabitants`` =